Bonds

 • Currency risk (for foreign currency bonds)

-Example: As a CHF investor, you buy a US dollar bond with a 4% coupon.
-If the USD depreciates by 6% against the CHF, your currency loss can exceed the interest rate – the bottom line is a loss in CHF.
+Example: As a CHF investor, you buy a US Dollar bond with a 4% coupon.
+If the US Dollar depreciates by 6% against the Swiss Franc during the term, the currency loss wipes out the entire interest return.

 Inverse Relationship